MicrosoftDocs/visualstudio-docs/docs/install/create-an-offline-installation-of-visual-studio.md

 We designed Visual Studio 2017 to work well in a variety of network and computer configurations.
 While we recommend that you try the [Visual Studio web installer](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=button+cta&utm_content=download+vs2017)&mdash;which is a small file and allows you to stay current with all the latest fixes and features&mdash;we understand that you might not be able to.

 For example, you might have an unreliable internet connection or one that has low bandwidth.
-If so, you have a few options: You can use the new **Download all, then install** feature to download the files before you install, or you can create a local cache of the files.
+If so, you have a few options: You can use the new "Download all, then install" feature to download the files before you install, or you can use the command line to create a local cache of the files.

 > [!NOTE]
 > If you are an enterprise administrator who wants to perform a deployment of Visual Studio 2017 to a network of client workstations that are firewalled from the internet, see our [Create a network installation of Visual Studio 2017](../install/create-a-network-installation-of-visual-studio.md) and [Install certificates required for Visual Studio offline installation](../install/install-certificates-for-visual-studio-offline.md) pages.

-## Option 1: Use the "Download all, then install" feature
+## Use the "Download all, then install" feature

 [**New in 15.8**](/visualstudio/releasenotes/vs2017-relnotes?context=visualstudio/default&view=vs-2017#install
 ): After you download the web installer, select the new **Download all, then install** option from the Visual Studio Installer.
 Then, continue with your installation.

    ![The "Download all, then install" option](media/download-all-then-install.png)

-## Option 2: Use the command line to create a local cache
+## Use the command line to create a local cache

 After you download a small bootstrapper, use the command line to create a local cache.
 Then, use the local cache to install Visual Studio.
 (This process replaces the ISO files that were available for previous versions.)

-Here's how to create an offline installation by using a local cache.
+Here's how.

 ### Step 1 - Download the Visual Studio bootstrapper